vestrel00/contacts-android/docs/entities/sync-contact-data.md

 [Google Contacts][google-contacts], WhatsApp, and other apps define their own set of custom data that their own sync adapters sync with their own remote services, which requires authentication.

-> For more info, read [Integrate custom data from other apps](./../customdata/integrate-custom-data-from-other-apps.md).
+> ℹ️ For more info, read [Integrate custom data from other apps](./../customdata/integrate-custom-data-from-other-apps.md).

 ## This library does not provide sync adapters

 This library does not have any APIs related to syncing.
 It is considered out of scope of this library as it requires access to remote databases and account-specific data.
 Let's talk about it though.
-However, it is good to know how it works if you just want more insight :grin:.
+However, it is good to know how it works if you just want more insight.

 https://developer.android.com/guide/topics/providers/contacts-provider#SyncAdapters